gunavalluripalli/gunavalluripalli/README.md

 👋 Hi, I’m @gunavalluripalli 👀 I’m interested in using Machine Learning to solve problems for the planet even in any miniscule way possible.
-- 🌱 I’m currently learning NLP and research on deep learning literature.
+- 🌱 I’m currently working building independent projects using AI and researching on deep learning literature.
 I am curious about data and fascinated by the tools at our disposal
 - 💞️ I’m looking to collaborate to building AI platform for stock alerts/trading.
 - 📫 Please reach out to me at valluripalli.guna@gmail.com